Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 12 Desember 2025 16.34.53 UTC
+- WIB: Jumat, 12 Desember 2025 17.35.44 UTC
-- WITA: Jumat, 12 Desember 2025 17.34.53 UTC
+- WITA: Jumat, 12 Desember 2025 18.35.44 UTC
-- WIT: Jumat, 12 Desember 2025 18.34.53 UTC
+- WIT: Jumat, 12 Desember 2025 19.35.44 UTC

 Kutipan Inspiratif:
-"It took me a long time not to judge myself through someone else's eyes"
+"Never give up.
+There is no such thing as an ending, just a new beginning."

-Kategori: motivational
+Kategori: inspirational